geopla/automatic-octo-funicular/README.md

 Sample project to fiddle around with Spring Boot Kafka.

 ## Preconditions
-- Set environment variable `IMAGE_PROXY` if there is a proxy needed to pull an image
+- set environment variable `IMAGE_PROXY` if there is a proxy needed to pull an image
-- Remember to start Podman Desktop
+- remember to start Podman Desktop

+## Running the application locally
+- start the container with `podman compose up --detach`
+  - check Podman Desktop if container is actually running
+  - make sure a `.env` file with variable `IMAGE_PROXY` is present in case a proxy is required to pull the image

 ## Counter
-- Scanning books and produce Kafka events
+- scanning books and produce Kafka events
 - see [HTTP requests](doc/requests.http) for sending commands

 ## Shelf